dfmoralesb/MPE_tutorials/tutorials/NGS.md

 		cd /data_tmp/$USERNAME/output/all_samples_reports

-#### There you can find the report for this and future steps for all samples
+#### There you can find the report for this and future steps for all samples.

 	scp -P 22110 USERNAME@10.153.134.10:/data_tmp/$USERNAME/output/all_samples_reports/multiqc_report_all_samples_raw.html ~/Desktop